Tips for Flying with Children

 A Note about Safety

-The Federal Aviation Administration strongly recommends that smaller children be seated in Child Restraint Systems ("CRS")—in other words, your child's car seat or booster.
+The FAA strongly recommends that smaller children be seated in Child Restraint Systems ("CRS")—in other words, your child's car seat or booster.

 Here are the FAA's weight guidelines regarding child safety seats: